vkrajsa/applifting-blog-client-vue/README.md

 ✅ Build the app with Vue.js options API with all features.

-- I didn't manage to do the filters on Admin dashboard, I did pagination instead
+- I didn't manage to do the filters on Admin dashboard, I did pagination instead.

 ✅ Experiment with Composition API and rewrie at least one component to Composition API.